Midwifery (Blended Learning) BSc

 Clinical placements

-This varied and excellent practice circuit will enable you to experience care across a variety of clinical settings and enable you to work in partnership with women, birthing people and their families to assess, plan, implement and evaluate individualised care.
+• experience care across a variety of clinical settings and allow you to work in partnership with women, birthing people and their families to assess, plan, implement and evaluate individualised care.

 Elective placements